perfecto25/rio_config/README.md

       "Flowers": {
         "species": {
           "rose": {
-            "template key": "this is a red value", "roses": "are red"
+            "from-red-template": "this is a red value",
+            "roses": "are red"
           },
           "violet": {
-            "template key": "this is a blue value", "violets": "are blue"
+            "from-blue-template": "this is a blue value",
+            "violets": "are blue"
           },
           "tulip": {
-            "template key": "this is a red value", "tulips": "are red too!"
+            "from-red-template": "this is a red value",
+            "tulips": "are red too!"
           }
         }